Claytor/data_talks_data_engineering_zoomcamp_2024/README.md

     - stores the variables that get used in the main.tf
     - these are passed at runtime

+#### **01/02/2024** - Creating GCP Infrastructure: Initializing configureation and importing plugins

+-Started to work with terraform files.

 #### **Next steps are:**